-The Calendar e-Document is intended to communicate opening times or other details for a location or locations in a Trading Partner Agreement can send a CallOff.
-Each line item in a CallOff refers either to a product included in a PurchaseOrder or to the product specifications contained in the line item.
-The CallOff specifies delivery schedule(s) and quantities for product(s) to be delivered.
+The Calendar e-Document is intended to communicate opening times or other details for a location or locations schedule(s) and quantities for product(s) to be delivered.
 The schedule may define a specific date and/or time for delivery or include a time range.
 All products covered by a CallOff must be delivered to a single location.